 3.)
 Learn to ask or inform…not command.
 The magic words: “It’s time to…”

 4.)
-Ignore the verbal defiance in the moment.
+Ignore the verbal defiance at the moment.
 Walk away from the “NO.”

 5.)
 Keep life moving…with or without them

 If I were to summarize these points for an action plan, it’s quite simple: Plan and never expect to fix it in an urgent, public moment.
 Abandon all-controlling words, and never resist the verbal ‘no.’ Instead, keep things going as if there were no utterances of the ‘no.’ In other words, the ‘no’ gets zero energy and life moves on.
 If you have done this so far, you will likely find that much of the defiance fades away.
 But not all.
 (Read these articles to get up to speed here: Part 1 and Part 2).
 So now, we take the next step:

 6. “Mom and Dad’s New Rule: Your world stops until you say YES.

-If you son or daughter has the habit of saying NO, then explain this new rule.
+If your son or daughter has the habit of saying NO, then explain this new rule.
 Call it “Your world stops…until you say YES.”
 It’s quite simple.

 Explain that whenever the kids say “no” to your request, you will be saying “no” to any request that they make UNTIL they say “yes” to what you have asked for.
 You continue to keep things moving, as outlined above, you simply offer no response to anything they ask for or need.